tibdex/backport/README.md

 # Usage

 1.  :electric_plug: Install the publicly hosted [Backport GitHub App](https://github.com/apps/backporting) on your repository.
-2.  :speech_balloon: Let's say you want to backport a pull request on a branch named `production`.
+2.  :speech_balloon: Let's say, as a user with write permission on the repository, you want to backport a pull request on a branch named `production`.
 Then post the comment `/backport production` on this pull request.
 3.  :sparkles: That's it!
 The pull request will be backported to the `production` branch.
 If the pull request cannot be backported, a comment explaining why will automatically be posted.

 ## Naming the Head Branch